Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Real data examples

 \subsection{Monitoring progress in numerical weather prediction (NWP)}

-Here we illustrate the usage of CPA in the assessment of recent progress in numerical weather prediction (NWP), which has experienced tremendous advance over the past few decades (Bauer et al., 2015; Alley et al., 2019; Ben Bouall\`egue et al., 2019).
-Specifically, we consider forecasts of surface (2-meter) temperature, surface (10-meter) wind speed and 24-hour precipitation accumulation initialized at 00:00 UTC at lead times from a single day (24 hours) to five days (120 hours) ahead from the high-resolution model operated by the European Centre for Medium-Range Weather Forecasts (ECMWF, 2012) which is generally considered the leading global NWP model.
+Here we illustrate the usage of $\CPA$ in the assessment of recent progress in numerical weather prediction (NWP), which has experienced tremendous advance over the past few decades \citep{Bauer2015, Alley2019, Bouallegue2019}.
+Specifically, we consider forecasts of surface (2-meter) temperature, surface (10-meter) wind speed and 24-hour precipitation accumulation initialized at 00:00 UTC at lead times from a single day (24 hours) to five days (120 hours) ahead from the high-resolution model operated by the European Centre for Medium-Range Weather Forecasts \citep{ecmwf2012}, which is generally considered the leading global NWP model.
 The forecast data are available at \url{https://confluence.ecmwf.int/display/TIGGE}.
-As observational reference we take the ERA5 reanalysis product (Hersbach, 2019) which can be downloaded from \url{https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview}.
+As observational reference we take the ERA5 reanalysis product \citep{Hersbach2018}.
 We use forecasts and observations from $279 \times 199 = 55,521$ model grid boxes of size $0.25^\circ \times 0.25^\circ$ each in a geographic region that covers Europe from 25.0$^\circ$ W to 44.5$^\circ$ E in latitude and 25.0$^\circ$ N to 74.5$^\circ$ N in longitude.
 The time period considered ranges from January 2007 to December 2018.